erkoware/lint-config/README.md

-# Erkoware Formatting and Lint Rules
+# [erkoware](https://www.erkoware.de) Formatting and Lint Rules

-This repository contains the formatting and lint rules used by Erkoware.
+This repository contains the formatting and lint rules used by [erkoware](https://www.erkoware.de).

 ## Usage